Rock Band (video game): Cultural impact

 Like the Guitar Hero series, Rock Band has had a significant impact on culture.
 Alex Rigopulos and Eran Egozy, the founders of Harmonix, were together named in Time Magazine's list of the 100 most influential people of 2008 for their creation of Rock Band.
 In the article, guitarist Steven Van Zandt claims, "in the history of rock 'n' roll, Rock Band may just turn out to be up there with the rise of FM radio, CDs, or MTV."

+Sequel

-SequelRock Band 2 was officially announced on June 30, 2008, and was released on September 14, 2008 on the Xbox 360, with other platform releases following later in the year.
+Rock Band 2 was officially announced on June 30, 2008, and was released on September 14, 2008 on the Xbox 360, with other platform releases following later in the year.
 Original instruments from Rock Band are compatible with Rock Band 2, which features new instruments that been described as quieter and more reliable.
 Furthermore, both existing and any forthcoming downloadable content will be cross-compatible between Rock Band and Rock Band 2.
 Rock Band 2 saw enhancements to the existing Band World Tour mode, as well as inclusions of new "Drum Trainer" and "Battle of the Bands" modes.
 55 of the 58 Rock Band songs can be exported for use in Rock Band 2, with the purchase of a $5 export key.